smartdevicelink/sdl_hmi/README.md

 ```

 ## A quick note about dependencies
-All dependencies are installed after the SDL Core is successfuly installed.
+All dependencies are installed after the SDL Core is successfully installed.

 ## Note
 SDL HMI utility is only for acquaintance with the SDL project.